-Mix it up this holiday season by serving this smoked prime rib recipe.
-USDA Prime Rib Roast is coated in garlic and herbs, and smoked low and slow, to create a perfectly seasoned crisp crust to compliment the buttery interior.
+Mix it up this holiday season by serving this smoked prime rib recipe, coated with a killer Prime Rib Rub and served with a flavorful Prime Rib Au Jus.
+USDA Prime Rib Roast is covered in garlic and herbs, and smoked low and slow, to create a perfectly seasoned crisp crust to compliment the buttery interior.
+Check out our Prime Rib headquarters page for all things Prime Rib, including our Prime Rib Sandwich recipe!

 Many of you have made our 5-star Melt-in-your-Mouth Prime Rib Recipe and asked for a Smoked Prime Rib version.
 Not one to disappoint, we mixed together a huge batch of our favorite Prime Rib Rub and went to work.
 Our Smoked Prime Rib Rub Recipe is the same as our Oven Roasted Prime Rib Rub recipe.
 It’s a classic and a keeper.